 information is always needed to resume replication after you

-restore the slave's data.
-If your slave is replicating
+restore the replica's data.
+If your replica is replicating

 LOAD DATA statements, you should